dduckduck/dduckduck/README.md

 </div>

 ### Hi there 👋
-- Studying computer engineering at University of Granada (Granada)
+- Studying computer engineering at University of Granada (UGR)
 - Linux enthusiat